ZenderB3D/pp_docs/docs/Features/piston_planner.md

 #keymap:
 * LMB/RMB - Basic tool usage
-* SPACEBAR - Toggle obj/mesh mode if possible
+* SPACEBAR - Select obj or Toggle obj/mesh mode if possible
 * Q - Get center - Get center between the currently selected location(yellow) and the highlighted one(red)(mesh mode only)
 * W - Use edge - Use edge to define points
 * E - Loop center (Angle based)(Edge), works similar to get center if a location is already selected